 It is prudent to allow the dog to wear the e-collar while he is playing, eating or taking a nap.
 The more he wears it as a normal part of a daily routine, the less likely he will associate it with a negative connotation.

 NOTE: Most dogs can wear an e-collar 8 - 10 hours/day without undue skin problems.
 However, be aware of the potential for pressure necrosis though, so monitor accordingly.

-An important word of CAUTION: Don’t begin your dog’s e-collar training by jumping immediately into those problem areas that caused you to purchase the equipment to begin with.
-Instead, start with a collar conditioning process in which you work with the dog on a leash (or long line) so you introduce them to the stimulation and TEACH them how to respond to it.
+An important word of CAUTION: Don’t begin your dog’s e-collar training by jumping immediately into those problem areas that caused you to purchase the equipment, to begin with.
+Instead, start with a collar conditioning process in which you work with the dog on a leash (or long line), so you introduce them to the stimulation and TEACH them how to respond to it.
 This is a far more effective approach than putting the e-collar on, waiting for the dog to do something naughty, and then punishing them with a startling sensation they’ve never felt before.
-Read this article (https://www.dogtra.com/blog-and-events/i-have-ecollar-do-i-need-leash) for a bit more in depth idea of why starting on leash is so important to long term success.
+Read our article about using an e-collar and leash for a bit more in-depth idea of why starting on a leash is so important to long-term success.